Star Academy (Bulgarian TV series)

-Star Academy was a Bulgarian reality television show produced by the Dutch company Endemol, based on the Spanish format called Operación Triunfo.
+Star Academy is a Bulgarian reality television show produced by the Dutch company Endemol, based on the Spanish format called Operación Triunfo.
 It consisted of a contest of young singers.
 It was broadcast on Nova Television.
 After the end of the season, the contestants went on tour around Bulgaria.
 A second season of the show was announced to start in 2007, but it was never released.

 The reality show was hosted by Maria Ilieva and featured guest stars such as Sonique, Filip Kirkorov.

 Star Academy Bulgaria started on April 11, 2005 on Nova Television and ended on July 18, 2005.
 It was produced by Global Films.
 The show was filmed in the former then Big Brother House.
 It was redecorated as an academy.
 The Housemates from Big Brother 2, VIP Brother 1, BB3 and VIPB2 lived there, too.

 The winner of the 2005 season was Marin Yonchev (17 years old).
 He won 150,000 leva (about 75,000 euro).

 In the 2005 season, the Students were originally 14.
 Later, 2 new Students entered the Academy.
 Here are all the participants from the 2005 season of Star Academy: